Is A Homemade Weed Killer A Better Choice Than Roundup?

 • 1 squirt of dish soap

-Be advised that the essential oil in this mixture can destroy rubber seals in mechanical sprayers, so it’s best to apply this using a spray bottle or paint brush.
+Be advised that the essential oil in this mixture can destroy rubber seals in mechanical sprayers, so it’s best to apply this using a spray bottle or paintbrush.

 How Does Vinegar Weed Killer Work?

-This is why you must be very careful not to get it on the plants you want to keep.
+This is why you must be careful not to get it on the plants you want to keep.
 It is a non-selective weed killer.

-Note that 5% acidity level is the common level for table vinegar, and this should be sufficient for your purposes if you want to create a non-toxic weed killer. [source]
+Note that a 5% acidity level is the common level for table vinegar, and this should be sufficient for your purposes if you want to create a non-toxic weed killer. [source]

 Vinegar that is up to 30% acid is potentially dangerous.
 Be sure to wear rubber gloves and goggles and handle with great care.
 Don’t breathe the vapors!